Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

-Deep brain stimulation (DBS) uses an implantable device to generate electrical pulses and deliver them to specific areas in the brain.
-It acts as a pacemaker for the brain.
+Deep brain stimulation (DBS) functions as a brain pacemaker and uses an implantable neurostimulator device to generate electrical pulses and deliver them to targeted areas in the brain.
+It regulates the abnormal signals in Parkinson disease and is also effective for other neurological movement disorders such as tremors, dystonia, blepharospasm, Meige syndrome, and epilepsy.

-• DBS is an approved treatment by the US FDA for movement disorders (such as Parkinson disease, essential tremor, and dystonia), as well as epilepsy, and obsessive compulsive disorder.
+- DBS is an approved treatment by the US FDA for movement disorders (such as Parkinson disease, essential tremor, and dystonia), as well as epilepsy, and obsessive compulsive disorder.
+Worldwide DBS is most commonly used to treat Parkinson disease in all advanced medical centres.

-• DBS is also being studied for use in other conditions such as Alzheimer's disease, depression, chronic pain, stroke recovery, addiction and anorexia nervosa.
+- DBS is also being studied in clinical trials for use in other conditions such as Alzheimer's disease, depression, chronic pain, stroke recovery, addiction and anorexia nervosa.

 How does it work?